The Salt of Tears

 The Salt of Tears (Le Sel des larmes) is a 2020 black-and-white drama film directed by Philippe Garrel.
 It stars Logann Antuofermo, Oulaya Amamra, Louise Chevillotte, Souheila Yacoub, and André Wilms.
 It tells the story of a young man who falls in love with three women.
 The film had its world premiere in the Competition section at the 70th Berlin International Film Festival on 22 February 2020.
 The film was a nominee for the Zabaltegi-Tabakalera Prize at the San Sebastián International Film Festival in 2020, as well as the New York Film Festival.
 It was also an official selection at the Buenos Aires International Festival of Independent Cinema in 2021.

 Premise

 An aspiring carpenter Luc travels to Paris to take the examination for École Boulle, a prestigious joinery school.
 He has a brief relationship with Djemila.
 Subsequently, he goes back to his rural hometown, where he lives with his father.
 Luc sleeps with his former girlfriend Geneviève.
 He moves to Paris and falls in love with another woman, a nurse named Betsy.

 Production

 The film was co-written by Philippe Garrel with his longtime collaborators Arlette Langmann and Jean-Claude Carrière.
 Principal photography began on 2 April 2019.

+It was shot on 35mm film by cinematographer Renato Berta.